camerxnlol/61040-fa25-assignment-4/all-api-spec.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/Ranking/remove

-**Description:** Deletes a specific song from a user's personalized ranked song set.
+**Description:** Removes a specific song from a user's ranked list.

 **Requirements:**
 - user exists in the concept state